sarvottamananda/gltut-cpp/README.md

 ## Running all snippets

+The destination for compiled programs is mirrored structure in build directory.

+## Testing all targets

 To run all the snippets from the directory do the following too.

 $ meson test -C build